Axin2015/swirly-cpp/doc/RestApi.md

 `GET /rec[/entity[,entity]...]`

-Get Record entities, where entity is: asset, contr, market or trader.
+Get Record entities, where entity is: asset, contr or market.

 ### Asset ###